Singapore-Cambridge GCE Ordinary Level

-The Singapore-Cambridge General Certificate of Education Ordinary Level (or Singapore-Cambridge GCE O-Level) is a school qualification jointly conducted by the Ministry of Education (MOE), Singapore Examinations and Assessment Board (SEAB) and the University of Cambridge Local Examinations Syndicate (UCLES), with exams taking place in Singapore annually.
+The Singapore-Cambridge General Certificate of Education Ordinary Level (or Singapore-Cambridge GCE O-Level) is a school qualification jointly conducted by the Ministry of Education (MOE), Singapore Examinations and Assessment Board (SEAB) and Cambridge International Education (CIE), with exams taking place in Singapore annually.
 Students are graded in the bands ranging from A to F and each band has a respective grade point, a lower grade point indicates poor performance (e.g. A1 band equates to 1 grade point).
 The number at the end of each grade corresponds to the grade point that they receive (i.e. A1 = 1, A2 = 2, B3 = 3, B4 = 4, C5 = 5, C6 = 6, D7 = 7 E8 = 8, F9 = 9).
 To pass an individual O-Level subject, a student must score at least C6 (6 grade points) or above.
 The highest grade a student can attain is A1 (1 grade point).

+History

 The Singapore-Cambridge General Certificate of Education Ordinary Level (GCE O-Level) qualification was introduced in 1971.
 Despite the engagement of an identical examination board as a partnering authority, the Singapore-Cambridge GCE Ordinary Level has no relation to the British GCSE qualification, having de-linked since 2006 when the Ministry of Education (MOE) took over the management of its national examination.
 This is owing to the stark differences in the development of the respective education systems in the two countries.
 Nevertheless, the qualification is recognised internationally as equivalent to the International General Certificate of Secondary Education (IGCSE), taken by international candidates including Singaporean students who take the exam as private candidates, as well as the General Certificate of Secondary Education (GCSE) qualification taken by students in the United Kingdom.

 The examination is taken by secondary school students at the end of their fourth year (for Express stream) or fifth year (for Normal Academic stream), and is open to private candidates.
 Recent studies show that approximately 30,000 candidates take the Singapore-Cambridge GCE O-Level exams annually.

 In 2019, MOE announced that the last year of assessment for the Singapore-Cambridge GCE O-Levels will be in 2026.
-From 2027, all Secondary 4 (equivalent to Grade 10) students will sit for the new Singapore-Cambridge Secondary Education Certificate (SEC), which combines the former O-Levels, NA-Levels and NT-Levels certificates into a single certificate.
+From 2027, all Secondary 4 (equivalent to Grade 10) students will sit for the new Singapore-Cambridge Secondary Education Certificate, which combines the former O-Levels, NA-Levels and NT-Levels certificates into a single certificate.
 This is in alignment with the removal of streaming in secondary schools from 2024, which previously separated O-Level, NA-Level and NT-Level candidates into the Express Stream, Normal (Academic) Stream and Normal (Technical) Stream respectively, in efforts to improve social mobility within the country.